 expression: request.time < timestamp("2020-01-01T00:00:00Z")

 The condition block adds temporal constraints to the binding.
-The expression uses CEL (Common Expression Language) to define when access is valid; here, request.time < timestamp("2020-01-01T00:00:00Z") grants access until midnight on December 31, 2019.
-The title and description document the condition’s purpose.
-When the timestamp passes, Google Cloud automatically denies requests even though the binding still exists.
+The expression uses CEL (Common Expression Language) to compare request.time against a timestamp.
+When the condition evaluates to false, the binding no longer grants access.
+The title and description fields document the condition’s purpose.

 Add a single member to a role